bootique/bootique/UPGRADE.md

 ## 3.0.M1

+* [bootique #317](https://github.com/bootique/bootique/issues/317): Minimal Java version required by Bootique is now Java 11.
+If you are still on Java 8, you will need to upgrade your environment.

+* [bootique-tapestry #24](https://github.com/bootique/bootique-tapestry/issues/24): Since Tapestry 5.4 does not support
+  Java 11, `bootique-tapestry` module (based on T5.4) was removed.
+You will need to replace it with `bootique-tapestry55` or newer.

 * [bootique-kafka #30](https://github.com/bootique/bootique-kafka/issues/30):  If you were using `KafkaConsumerRunner`, you will have to switch to `consume(KafkaConsumerCallback,Duration)`.
 The callback is invoked on a batch of data after each poll.